kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(1\) Identify fatigue critical baseline structure for all airplane model variations and derivatives approved under the type certificate; and

-\(2\) Develop and submit to the responsible Aircraft Certification Service office for review and approval, a list of the structure identified under paragraph (b)(1) of this section and, upon approval, make the list available to persons required to comply with [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.47   Holders of and applicants for a supplemental type certificate—Alterations and repairs to alterations.|§26.47]] and §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.
+\(2\) Develop and submit to the responsible Aircraft Certification Service office for review and approval, a list of the structure identified under paragraph (b)(1) of this section and, upon approval, make the list available to persons required to comply with [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.47   Holders of and applicants for a supplemental type certificate—Alterations and repairs to alterations.|§26.47]] and [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§§121.1109]] and 129.109 of this chapter.

 \(c\) *Existing and future published repair data.* For repair data published by a holder of a type certificate that is current as of January 11, 2008 and for all later published repair data, the holder of a type certificate must—